choojun/sas/README.md

 ### Practical 11: Visualizing Geospatial Data and Time Series Data

 Geospatial analysis is a formal technique that studies entities using their topological, geometric, or geographic properties.
-It is applied to structures at the human scale, most notably in the analysis of geographic data.
-It may also be applied to genomics, as in transcriptomics data.
+It is applied to structures at the human scale, most notably in the analysis of geographic data - time-based data that is related to a specific location on the Earth’s surface and it can provide insights into relationships between variables and reveal patterns and trends.
+Geospatial analysis may also be applied to genomics, as in [transcriptomics](https://en.wikipedia.org/wiki/Transcriptomics_technologies) data.

 [P11a1.sas](https://github.com/choojun/sas/blob/main/P11a1.sas) How to use SGMAP (supported on 64-bit Windows and Linux operating systems only) with GEOCODE to create bubble plot using two variables